Change, Culture & Leadership

 Change, Culture & Leadership - Viewpoint

-Since a positive Culture (many exist simultaneously and in parallel) is paramount to success, I would like to offer my humble and general view on ‘Culture’ and how I perceive it in relation to ‘Human Leadership’ within a Company.
-There are umpteen definitions and descriptions for ‘Culture’, probably as many as there are differing classifications.
+Since a positive culture (many can exist simultaneously and in parallel) is paramount to success, I would like to offer my humble and general view on ‘culture’ and how I perceive it in relation to ‘Human Leadership’ within an Organisation.
+There are umpteen definitions and descriptions for ‘culture’, probably as many as there are differing classifications.
 Given the above, experience has taught me that people often banter the word about arbitrarily, frequently in the wrong context and without due consideration.
-In my Consulting Practice, I encounter the full cultural spectrum, including the aftermath of what I term "Culture gone astray"; nevertheless, it is still a Culture belonging to someone else and therefore requires respect.
+In my consulting practice, I encounter the full cultural spectrum, including the aftermath of what I term ‘culture gone astray’; nevertheless, it is still a culture belonging to someone else and consequently requires due respect.

-Albert Einstein is widely quoted for having said: “We can’t solve problems by using the kind of thinking we used when we created them”.
-Einstein’s words of wisdom are both profound and insightful; perhaps more importantly however, this one sentence captures the essence and necessity for managing change using a different kind of thinking.
+Albert Einstein is widely quoted as having said: “We can’t solve problems by using the kind of thinking we used when we created them”.
+Einstein’s words of wisdom are both profound and insightful; perhaps more importantly however, this one sentence captures the essence and necessity for managing ‘change’ using a different kind of thinking.
 Ironically, if any one constant of culture could be isolated and nailed down it might be that of ‘change’ or if you prefer – the process of evolution.
-Without this constant reinventing (not always positive I might add) and transformation, an existing culture - along with the Company - will eventually stagnate and wither on the vine.
-The good news however, is that like the proverbial phoenix, culture will typically morph into something new – for better or worse.
+Without this constant re-inventing (not always positive I might add) and transformation, an existing culture will eventually stagnate and wither on the vine.
+The good news is that like the proverbial phoenix, culture will always morph into something new – for better or for worse.

-In my practice and in discussions with my Clients, I approach the dilemma of Culture with a different kind of thinking.
-I realise that as a single individual, typically one invited in by a Client for a brief period, it is not normally possible or desirable to radically change an establish Culture within a corporation (and Lord knows I have tried)!
-Where this type of sweeping change has been achieved, it has normally been obtained by the replacement of key and significant ‘personalities’.
+In my Consulting practice and in discussions with Clients, I approach the dilemma of culture and change with a different kind of thinking.
+I realise that as a single individual, typically one invited in by a Client for a brief period, it is not desirable or even typically to radically change or establish a new culture within a corporation (and Lord knows I would like to at times!) just because it may not be what I personally think it ought to be.
+In the Cooperate world, where this type of sweeping change has been achieved it is normally achieved by the replacement of a key and significant ‘personality’.

-As a Consultant, I must be objective in the work I undertake, while remaining considerate of my host’s Culture.
-Moreover, as a visitor, I must also appreciate and be attentive of the fact that I have no direct control over it, and that their Culture doesn’t belong to me.
+As a consultant, I must be objective in the work I undertake, while remaining considerate of my host’s culture.
+Moreover, as a visitor, I must also appreciate and be attentive of the fact that I have no direct control since their culture does not belong to me.

-During assignments, I am frequently and inadvertently placed in a position of great trust; consequently, I can wield considerable influence, whether I mean to or not.
+During assignments, I am frequently and inadvertently placed in a position of great trust; consequently, I can wield considerable influence whether I mean to or not.
 I admit at times, it would be easy to fall victim of the ‘Force’s Dark side’ and implement a quick fix; nevertheless, a ‘quick fix’ is seldom the solution.
-What is really required are long-term sustainable strategies – possibly ‘Human Leadership’ is one of many such approaches?
+What’s really required are long-term sustainable strategies – possibly ‘Human leadership’ - is one such approach.

-Some form of Culture is always going to be evident in a Company or Organisation.
-The challenge is in understanding it in relation to the owner(s) – the humans within it.
+Some form of culture is always going to be evident in a company or organisation.
+The challenge is in understanding it in relation to the owner(s) i.e. the humans within it.
 Given the human connection, it is most appropriate to consider the ‘personality’ of its people.
-This, probably more than anything else, influences the overall Company Culture and its subsequent reform for the future.
+This, probably more than anything else, influences the overall ‘company culture’ and its subsequent reform for the future.

-I like to envision Culture as being the manifestation of the various personalities of its people (and others) that have a direct or indirect influence on the operation.
-It is the personality (individually and collectively) exerted - often quite forcibly by a reigning leader that really drives and shapes a Company’s Culture.
-Personality therefore, is a critical consideration in establishing the true essence of a Company’s Culture and subsequently swaying or influencing a change that may be required.
-In brief, if you want to understand a Company’s Culture, look to the personalities behind it, typically it is in their image.
+I like to envision culture as being the manifestation of the various personalities of its people that have a direct or indirect influence on the operation.
+It is this personality (individually and collectively) exerted - often quite forcibly by a presiding leader - that really drives and shapes a Company’s culture.
+Personality therefore, is a critical consideration in establishing the true essence of a company’s culture and subsequently swaying or influencing the change that may be required.
+In brief, if you want to understand the culture of a Company, look to the personalities behind it, typically it is in their image.